-Before her departure, Madame Scarron, the future Madame de Maintenon, asked her if she was aware of all the discomforts that await her, including not being allowed to wear shoes that allow her to walk without limping.
+Before her departure, Madame Scarron, the future Madame de Maintenon, asked her if she was aware of all the discomforts that awaited her, including not being allowed to wear the shoes that allow her to walk without limping.
 Louise replied “When I shall be suffering at the convent, I shall only have to remember what they made me suffer here, and all the pain shall seem light to me.”

 She also made peace with the Queen in the end.
 The day she left she threw herself at the feet of Marie-Thérèse and begged for forgiveness, which replied she had done so already and embraced Louise.
 Her departure was quite the show and Madame de Montespan even hosted a dinner for her.